Phase transition for the mixing time of the Glauber dynamics for coloring regular trees: Proof of the lower bounds below the threshold in Theorem Proof of the lower bounds below the threshold in Theorem 1

-In coloring $\sigma\in\Omega(T)$, we say a vertex $v$ is {\em frozen} in $\sigma$ if in the subtree $T_v$ the coloring $\sigma(L(T_v))$ of the leaves of $T_v$ forces the color for $v$.
-In other words, $v$ is frozen in $\sigma$ if: for all $\eta\in\Omega$ where $\eta(L(T_v))=\sigma(L(T_v))$, we have $\eta(v)=\sigma(v)$.
+In coloring $\sigma\in\Omega(T)$, we say a vertex $v$ is \textit{frozen} in $\sigma$ if, in the subtree $T_v$, the coloring $\sigma(L(T_v))$ of the leaves of $T_v$ forces the color for $v$.
+In other words, $v$ is frozen in $\sigma$ if for all $\eta\in\Omega$ where $\eta(L(T_v))=\sigma(L(T_v))$, we have $\eta(v)=\sigma(v)$.
 Note, by definition, the leaves are always frozen.
-Observe that for a vertex to be frozen its frozen children must ``block'' all other color choices.
-This is formalized in the following observation as in \cite{GJK}.
+Observe that for a vertex to be frozen, its frozen children must ``block'' all other color choices.
+This is formalized in the following observation as in~\cite{GJK}.

-\begin{observation} A vertex $v$ where $h(v)>0$ is frozen in coloring $\sigma$ if and only if, for every color $c\neq\sigma(v)$, there is a child $w$ of $v$ where $\sigma(w)=c$ and $w$ is frozen. \end{observation}
+\begin{observation} A vertex $v$ where $h(v)>0$ is frozen in coloring $\sigma$ if and only if, for every color $c\neq \sigma(v)$, there is a child $w$ of $v$ where $\sigma(w)=c$ and $w$ is frozen. \end{observation}

-Using this inductional way of defining a vertex being ``frozen'' in a coloring, we can further show the following lemma, which is a generalization of Lemma $8$ in \cite{GJK} to the case when $0<\eps < 1$, i.e., $1>C> 1/2$.
+Using this inductional way of defining a vertex being ``frozen'' in a coloring, we can further show the following lemma.
+It is a generalization of Lemma $8$ in~\cite{GJK}, whichis only applied to the case $\epsl\ge 1$, that is, $C \le1/2$.

-\begin{lemma} In a random coloring of tree $T$, the probability that a vertex of $T$ is not frozen is at most $b^{-\eps}$.
+\begin{lemma} For any $\epsl\in(0,1)$, in a random coloring of tree $T$, the probability that a vertex of $T$ is not frozen is at most $b^{-\epsl}$.
 For the leaves in $T$, by definition, they are always frozen. \end{lemma}

-\subsection{Upper Bound on the Conductance}
+\subsection{Upper bound on the conductance}

 Let $S_c=S_c(T)$ denote those colorings in $\Omega(T)$ where the root of $T$ is frozen to color $c$.
-Let $S=\cup_{1\le c\le k/2} S_c$.
+Let $S=\bigcup_{1\le c\le k/2} S_c$.
 We will analyze the conductance of $S$ to lower bound the mixing time.

-To upper bound the conductance of $S$ we need to bound the number of colorings $\sigma\in S$ which can leave $S$ with one transition, and in that case how many transitions leave $S$.
+To upper bound the conductance of $S$, we need to bound the number of colorings $\sigma\in S$ which can leave $S$ with one transition, and also the total number of transitions leaving $S$.
 To unfreeze the root, we need to recolor a leaf.
 Thus, we need to bound the number of colorings frozen at the root which can become unfrozen by one recoloring, and in that case, we need to bound the number of leaves which can be recolored to unfreeze the root.
 For a coloring $\sigma$, vertex $v$ and color $c$, let $\sigma^{v\rightarrow c}$ denote the coloring obtained by recoloring $v$ to $c$.